Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

 --- | --- | ---
  ![Soft Edge](/docs/AlphaSoftEdge.png) | ![Hard Edge](/docs/AlphaHardEdge.png) | ![1-Bit Mask](/docs/AlphaOneBitMaskEdge.png)

- Optimizaton: If it can be known from the mask that only the existing background color is intended to be seen, processing time can be saved.
+ Optimization: If it can be known from the mask that only the existing background color is intended to be seen, processing time can be saved.
 The read-modify-write of the pixel color and depth can be skipped early.

 ### Coverage
  Anti-aliasing is a technique intended to smooth the otherwise stair-step edges caused by digital sampling.
 Aliasing (AA) isn't really the right term, but it is what stuck.
 Subpixel Partial Coverage would be a better term.